susumuota/kaggleenv/README.md

 +c.NotebookApp.notebook_dir = '/tmp/working'
 ```

 Note: This patch may not work in the future version of Kaggle's Docker image.
-In that case, create a new patch with `diff -u originalfile newfile > patchfile`.
+In that case, create a new patch with `diff -u original new > patch`.
 At least I confirmed this patch works on `v99` tag.

-## Create `docker-compose.yml`
+### Create `docker-compose.yml`

 Create `docker-compose.yml` like the following.
 See details [here](https://docs.docker.com/compose/).
 This setting mounts current directory on your local machine to `/tmp/working` on the container.
+If you use CPU instead of GPU, comment out `runtime: nvidia`.

 ```yaml
 version: "3"